organicmaps/organicmaps/api/iOS/README.md

     + (BOOL) showPin:(MWMPin *)pin;

-Pin wrapper is a simple helper to wrap pins:
+Pin wrapper is a simple helper to wrap pins displayed on the map:

     @interface MWMPin : NSObject
       @property (nonatomic, assign) double lat;